skypjack/entt/README.md

-In case users want to assign a component to an entity, but it's unknown whether the entity already has it or not, `accomodate` does the work in a single call (there is a performance penalty to pay for this mainly due to the fact that it has to check if `entity` already has the given component or not):
+In case users want to assign a component to an entity, but it's unknown whether the entity already has it or not, `accomodate` does the work in a single call (there is a performance penalty to pay for this mainly due to the fact that it has to check if the entity already has the given component or not):

 ```cpp
 registry.accomodate<Position>(entity, 0., 0.);